 Dwyer et al. (2001) completed a study on 7,961 Australian schoolchildren (7-15 year olds) using a questionnaire/fitness test for measurement of physical activity / physical fitness and a 5-point scale to depict academic performance.
 The questionnaire was administered by trained data collectors to four students at a time to ensure the question were understood and the obtained, responses were as accurate as possible.
 Question requested information on the students' involvement in sport including frequency, time and intensity in the past week.
-Additionally, information to and from school as well as activities during morning recess and lunch breaks was sought.
+Additionally, information in reference to the subject' mode of transportation to and from school as well as activities during morning recess and lunch breaks was sought.